dmohle/tPythonMidtermFa23/README.md

 Example Habitat Output (see the text file named: zooPopulation.txt):

-Your program should organize animals into their respective habitats and generate a report similar to the following:
+Your program will organize animals into their respective habitats and generate a report similar to the following (see zooPopulation.txt for exact specs):

 Hyena Habitat: